clay973/go-ethereum-wiki/Code-Review-Guidelines.md

 CI to test code on Linux, macOS and AppVeyor to test code on Microsoft Windows.

 For failing CI builds, the issue may not be related to the PR itself.
 Such failures are usually related to flakey tests.
-These issues can be ignored (authors don't need to fix unrelated issues), but please file a GH issue so the test gets fixed eventually.
+These failures can be ignored (authors don't need to fix unrelated issues), but please file a GH issue so the test gets fixed eventually.

 ### Commit Messages

-Commit messages on the master branch should follow the guidelines below.
-Note that authors don't really need to adhere to these guidelines because the message can be modified at merge time.
+Commit messages on the master branch should follow the rule below.
+PR authors are not required to use any particular style because the message can be modified at merge time.
 Enforcing commit message style is the responsibility of the person merging the PR.

 The commit message style we use is similar to the style used by the Go project: